 Compatibility

-Peaceful.
-Not suitable for a community with snails, shrimp, and very small fish
+Peaceful but unsuitable for a community including shrimp, snails, and very tiny fish

 OK, for Planted Tanks?